How to Convert a PWA to Mobile Apps for iOS and Android

 Either way, installation is not straightforward and can confuse a portion of potential users.
 This results in a poor UX compared to offering a mobile app.
 Everyone is familiar with installing through the App Stores and accessing through a tap on their home screen.

-You can learn more the key points of difference of a PWA vs native apps here.
+You can learn more the key points of difference between PWAs vs native apps here.

 How to Convert Your PWA to a Native Mobile App